Rolston History, Family Crest & Coats of Arms

 - Brian Lee Rolston (b.
 1973), American professional NHL ice hockey player, silver Olympic medalist

-- Charles Fisk Rolston, American Democrat politician, Delegate to Democratic National Convention from Tennessee, 1940
+- Charles Fisk Rolston, American Democratic Party politician, Delegate to Democratic National Convention from Tennessee, 1940

 - Peter Carson Rolston (1937-2006), Canadian United Church minister and politician who represented Dewdney in the Legislative Assembly of British Columbia from 1972 to 1975